4 Min Read

 It’s never too late to leave a toxic relationship for the sake of your well-being or the well-being of your children.
 The only thing worse than being with a toxic person for five years is being with a toxic person for five years and one week.

-It doesn’t matter how long you’ve been enduring emotional abuse — the moment you see the red flags and toxic behaviors and recognize that the dynamic is unhealthy, it’s time to let go of your abusive partner and focus on self-care.
+It doesn’t matter how long you’ve been enduring emotional abuse — the moment you see the red flags and toxic behaviors and recognize that the dynamic is unhealthy, it’s time to let go of your abusive partner and focus on taking care of YOU.

 1. Assess Your Safety Level First